TMJ Treatment Ozark View, MO

 Diagnosing TMD and TMJ Disorders

-The first step in achieving relief from Temporomandibular Joint Dysfunction (TMD) and TMJ disorders is an accurate diagnosis.
+A precise diagnosis is essential to start the path toward relief from TMD and TMJ disorders.
 Because each Ozark View, MO patient’s TMD situation is distinct, our diagnostic process is crafted to uncover the specific causes of your jaw discomfort.

 In your initial TMD consultation in Ozark View, MO, a qualified Ozark View, MO physical therapist will review your symptoms and check the movement and function of the jaw joint.
 This assessment may include evaluating: